Bragashh/pulse-project/README.md

 "deploying" to "healthy".
 You can deploy any publicly pullable image this way.

-**Promote.** Once a service is deployed to staging, promoting it runs the same image as a parallel production deployment — the typical "staging looks good, ship it to prod" step.
+**Promote.** Once a service is deployed to staging, promoting it runs the same image as a parallel production deployment.

 **Rollback.** Each deployment is recorded in an append-only history.
 Rollback lets you pick an earlier version and redeploy that image, so you can recover from